giuliodondi/kOS-Shuttle_OPS1/README.md

 You will find one folder:
-- **Scripts**
+- **Script**

-Put the contents of the Scripts folder inside Ship/Scripts so that kOS can see all the files.
+Put the contents of the Scripts folder inside Ship/Script so that kOS can see all the files.
 In particular, there wil be only one script to run:
 - **shuttle.ks** to launch the Shuttle from the launchpad (read on to learn about mission setup).